 No frills.
 Just flavor and berries.

-Oh, and a buttery crust that might make you find Jesus.
+Oh, and a buttery crust that might intice you to eat the entire thing…

 - 1 cup Almond Flour